ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial1.md

 - **AttributesToJSON** generates a JSON representation of the attributes extracted from the FlowFiles and converts XML to JSON format this less attributes.

 - **MergeContent** merges a group of JSON FlowFiles together based on a number of FlowFiles and packages them into a single FlowFile.

+- **UpdateAttribute** updates the attribute name for each FlowFile.

 - **PutFile** writes the contents of the FlowFile to a desired directory on the local filesystem.